finom/vovk/README.md

 ##### `handleZodErrors` example

 You can catch any error in your custom decorator and provide relevant response to the client.
-At this exmple we're checking if `ZodError` is thown.
+At this exmple we're checking if `ZodError` is thrown.

 ```ts
 import { NextResponse } from 'next/server';